Why Padova?

 If you appreciate firsts, Padua has a few juicy ones to offer.
-How about the first kiss ever shown in art?
-Try Scrovegni Chapel.
-Hown about the first place for a human body to be cut open for students to study?
+How about the first kiss ever represented in art?
+Try the Scrovegni Chapel and the frescoes by Giotti.
+How about the first place for a human body to be cut open for students to study?
 Try the University.
 How about a seeing into the deepest fears of man?
-This was the last place that Dante lived before writing the Divine Comedy.
+Dante lived in Padova for many years before writing the Divine Comedy.

 Padova can be a little overlooked sitting so close to Venice, but take the opportunity to see this city that is so worth it!
 Don’t overlook this city that is only a short train trip away from Venice.